Brown Discharge After Period: Meaning, Causes and When to Seek Help

 2. Ovulation:

 Your body tends to ovulate two weeks after day one of your periods.
 During ovulation, you might notice cervical mucus.
-This type of white discharge after periods is caused due to an increase in the estrogen levels in your body.
+This type of white discharge after periods is caused due to an increase in the oestrogen levels in your body.
 To stay protected from this type of discharge, you can use panty liners.
 Experience the best protection offered by the ALWAYS Daily Liners Extra Protect Panty Liners .
 It has odour neutralising and fast-absorbing technology which keeps you clean and protected.
 Additionally, it's dermatologically tested and super gentle on your skin.
 Read more about 5 ways to track your ovulation cycle .

 3. Old Blood: